Skip to Main Content

 Requisites (14 credits)

 Requires grades of C or above.
 Students in this major must demonstrate competency at the intermediate level in a spoken language other than English.
 This requirement is usually met by completing the intermediate-level course sequence (Intermediate I and II) in Chinese, French or Spanish, which are the three languages taught consistently at UNF through the intermediate level.
 Other options are available, however, including for those with existing proficiency.
-For the full policy on this requirement, see https://goo.gl/hcs7ts
+For the full policy on this requirement, see the program website.

 SELECT 2 BEGINNING / 2 INTERMEDIATE